Are you looking for unique and fun things to do in Belgrade?

 What’s in store in this guide?

-- All the highlights of the city, but also some unknown places that the other tourists miss.
+- ✨ What to do in Belgrade, including unknown places that the other tourists miss.

-- My favorite secret local activities in Belgrade.
+- 🤐 My favorite secret local activities in Belgrade (shhh, don’t tell anyone, ok?).

 By the end of this article you will understand why Belgrade is one of the best places to visit in Serbia.
 And, since there are so many different things to do and see in Belgrade, you’ll have the advantage of having a local help to kick-off your adventure in Belgrade.